iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Errors related to DVC remotes and credentials

-Iterative Studio can include data from
+DVC Studio can include data from
 [data remotes](/doc/studio/user-guide/experiments/configure-a-project#data-remotes-cloudremote-storage)
 in your project.
 However, it can access data from network-accessible remotes such as Amazon S3, Microsoft Azure, etc but not from [local DVC